Ahmed-Ali-Ali-Ahmed/nest-serve-ionic-react/README.md

 # production Mode

 1) copy the code to your local machine
-2) go the root directory    (nest-serve-ionic-react/)
+2) go to the root directory of the app    (nest-serve-ionic-react/)
-3) opent the command line on that dirctory
+3) opent the command line on that directory
 4) run docker-compose up prod
 5)  the app will be avalibe on port 80